bizzyjay01/My-Portfolio/README.md

 I hope to add more functonalities to my portfolio with javascript as i start to learn it, and become proficient in it.

 # Conclusion
-I am open to learn from you as you go to my repo.
+I am open to learn from you as you go through my repo.
 Thank you